 After graduating from the Jazz Studies program at USC Thornton in 2009, Louis Cole formed Knower with Genevieve Artadi and quickly established a presence on YouTube with their videos of unique pop covers and original songs.
 The Los Angeles duo makes electronic funk-pop characterized by explosive grooves, colorful harmonies, female vocals and vast electro-acoustic soundscapes.

 Knower started out with the pair casually working on some of Artadi’s songs.

 “We came up with some stuff that we liked but it wasn’t crazy or powerful enough, so we started really pushing ourselves to experiment and break through to the next level of intensity,” Cole said.

-Anyone who has viewed one of Knower’s videos will notice the heavy use of sci-fi/80s videogame elements in both the sounds and visuals.
-Cole admits that the music of classic Nintendo games—in addition to his favorite movie, Tron—played a role in shaping Knower’s aesthetic.
+Knower’s videos feature the heavy use of sci-fi/80’s videogame elements in both the sounds and visuals.
+Cole admits that the music of classic Nintendo games — in addition to his favorite movie, Tron — played a role in shaping Knower’s aesthetic.